 Ms. Kuster taught at Wichita State University and was a member of the Lieurance Woodwind Quintet for eight years-she is featured on their most recent CD, Music from the Americas (Summit).
 She spent six summer seasons performing with the Spoleto Festival Orchestra in Spoleto, Italy and can be heard on the Chandos Label playing Principal Bassoon on Gian Carlo Menotti's operas The Consul and The Saint of Bleeker Street; two CDs of Gian Carlo Menotti's orchestral, vocal and instrumental works; and Prokofiev's War and Peace.
 She has participated in numerous summer festivals, including Anchorage Music Festival; New Hampshire Music Festival; Ameropa Chamber Music Festival in Prague, Czech Republic; Sequoia Chamber Music Workshop in Arcata, CA; and the Marrowstone Festival in Bellingham, WA.

 Her solo appearances with orchestra include multiple-city tours of Kazakhstan, televised performances in Italy and Panama, and numerous performances in the United States.
 She is the winner of the 1995 Chicago Musicians Club of Women's Solo Competition Farwell Award, which she won while a member of the Civic Orchestra of Chicago studying with the late Bruce Grainger, Assistant Principal Bassoon of the Chicago Symphony.
-She is a double degree graduate from Oberlin College and Conservatory and a student of George Sakakeeny.
-She taught at Oberlin as a sabbatical replacement for him in Fall 2002.
+She is a Double Degree graduate from Oberlin College and Conservatory with a B.M in Bassoon Performance and a B.A. in Religion.
+She was a student of George Sakakeeny and taught at Oberlin for him as a sabbatical replacement in Fall 2002.

 Ms. Kuster began her musical studies as the daughter of musically minded missionaries, growing up in Peru, Nicaragua, Costa Rica, and Panama.